OpenPodcar/OpenPodcar/README.md

 ### 5. Printed Circuit Board (PCB)

-Manufacture the PCB board: this can be done by sending the gerber files to an online PCB manufacturer such as (https://www.pcbway.com).
-They will then post the bare board to you.
+Manufacture the PCB board by sending the gerber files to an online PCB manufacturer such as (https://www.pcbway.com).
+They will then post the bare board to you, usually in a few days.
 At this stage there are no components on it, you will solder them on later in these instructions.
+NB: You may wish to order several copies of the PCB in case of manufacturing errors or if you break one or more of them.

-#### A. Initial Testing
+#### A. Acceptance Testing

 - Material: the manufactured PCB board, a multimeter
-- Simply use the multimeter in continuity mode (diode symbol) to check whether any of the PCB connections is broken.
-If a connection on the board is continuous i.e. good, then the multimeter emits a continuous **beep**
+- Use the multimeter in continuity mode (diode symbol) to check each one of the PCB connections.
+If a connection on the board is continuous i.e. good, then the multimeter emits a continuous **beep**  (takes around 2 minutes in total).
+If any connection is not good then the manufactured PCB is faulty and should not be used.

 #### B. Buck Converter Settings

-Here the buck converters voltage and current are set to the desired values and then tested.
+Here, the buck converters voltage and current will be set to the desired values and then tested.

-- Material: buck converters, power supply, multimeter, clamp meter and some wires
+- Material: buck converters, power supply, multimeter, electronics flathead screwdriver, clamp meter and some wires [TODO what thickness?]

 1. XL4016 Buck converter 1
-	1. Wire the power supply **+** to the buck converter's **IN+** using a tick wire
+	1. Connect the wire from the power supply **+** to the buck converter's **IN+** terminal block using a tick wire and screwdriver
-	2. Wire the power supply **-** to the buck converter's **IN-** using a tick wire
+	2. Connect the wire from the power supply **-** to the buck converter's **IN-** terminal block using a tick wire and screwdriver
-	3. Insert a (tick) wire into the buck converter's **OUT+** and keep the other side of the wire safely aside
+	3. [TODO update] Insert a (tick) wire into the buck converter's **OUT+** and keep the other side of the wire safely aside
 	4. Insert a (tick) wire into the buck converter's **OUT-** and keep the other side of the wire safely aside
 	5. Set the power supply to 24V and turn it on
 	6. Use the multimeter to measure the **voltage** between the buck converter's **OUT+** and **OUT-**